SbuYandisa/Flashing-LED-using-Python-and-Raspberry-pi/README.md

 # Prac1
+NOTE:
+  template1.py was for testing the python code.
-NOTE! template.py is the python code for practical 1.
+  The final python code for practical is in template.py.